Paul Alexander (American football): Coaching career

+In December 2022 the Dresden Monarchs of the German Football League announced that Paul Alexander will take over as head coach in March of 2023 for the upcoming season.
+The 2023 season final record was 13-3 overall with the offense scoring an average of 40.1 points and 446 yards per game.

-Musician, Author and Speaker
+Musician, author and speaker

 In 2006, Alexander began piano lessons at the College Conservatory, University of Cincinnati along with his daughter as a father-daughter activity.
-The experience developed into Alexander becoming an accomplished pianist and author of the book “Perform … an NFL Coach Trains with a Concert Pianist” (a Journey for athletes, musicians, teachers and coaches) where he parallels the traits of elite performance between athletes and performing artists.
-In 2014, Alexander conducted Hamilton Fairfield Symphony Orchestra in Mozart’s Eine Kleine Nachtmuzik.
+The experience developed into Alexander becoming an accomplished pianist and author of the book "Perform … an NFL Coach Trains with a Concert Pianist" (a Journey for athletes, musicians, teachers and coaches) where he parallels the traits of elite performance between athletes and performing artists.
+In 2014, Alexander conducted Hamilton Fairfield Symphony Orchestra in Mozart's Eine Kleine Nachtmuzik.
 Alexander speaks extensively on elite performance throughout North America and Europe.